George Washington Carver: Death

 Upon returning home one day, Carver suffered a bad fall down a flight of stairs; he was found unconscious by a maid who took him to a hospital.
 Carver died January 5, 1943, at the age of 78 or 79 from complications (anemia) resulting from this fall.
 His death came when he was sitting up in bed while painting a Christmas card which said, "Peace on earth and goodwill to all men."
-Carver biographer Prema Ramakrishnan said of him that "His death was characteristic of him and his entire life’s work."
+Carver biographer Prema Ramakrishnan said of him that "His death was characteristic of him and his entire life's work."
 He was buried next to Booker T. Washington at Tuskegee University.
-Due to his frugality, Carver's life savings totaled $60,000, all of which he donated in his last years and at his death to the Carver Museum and to the George Washington Carver Foundation.
+Carver had been frugal in his life, and in his seventies he established a legacy by creating a museum of his work, as well as the George Washington Carver Foundation at Tuskegee in 1938, to continue agricultural research.
+He donated nearly of his savings to create the foundation.

 On his grave was written, "He could have added fortune to fame, but caring for neither, he found happiness and honor in being helpful to the world."

 Personal life

 Christianity

-Carver believed he could have faith both in God and science and integrated them into his life.
+Carver believed he could have faith both in God and science, and he integrated them into his life.
 He testified on many occasions that his faith in Jesus was the only mechanism by which he could effectively pursue and perform the art of science.
 Carver became a Christian when he was still a young boy, as he wrote in connection to his conversion in 1931:

 I was just a mere boy when converted, hardly ten years old.
 There isn't much of a story to it.
 God just came into my heart one afternoon while I was alone in the 'loft' of our big barn while I was shelling corn to carry to the mill to be ground into meal.

 A dear little white boy, one of our neighbors, about my age came by one Saturday morning, and in talking and playing he told me he was going to Sunday school tomorrow morning.
 I was eager to know what a Sunday school was.
 He said they sang hymns and prayed.
 I asked him what prayer was and what they said.
 I do not remember what he said; only remember that as soon as he left I climbed up into the 'loft,' knelt down by the barrel of corn and prayed as best I could.
 I do not remember what I said.
 I only recall that I felt so good that I prayed several times before I quit.

 My brother and myself were the only colored children in that neighborhood and of course, we could not go to church or Sunday school, or school of any kind.

 That was my simple conversion, and I have tried to keep the faith.